polterguy/phosphorusfive/core/p5.webapp/system42/components/ckeditor/README.md

 In addition to the "arguments" you can pass into it, you can also pass in the following.

-* [innerValue] - To set the initial Hyperlisp as the widget is loaded
+* [innerValue] - To set the initial Hyperlambda as the widget is loaded
 * [events] - To associate lambda events with the widget

 All other properties are ignored, and to the most parts, don't really give any sense, since the HTML "textarea" widget rendered, is actually